On the number of non-real zeroes of a homogeneous differential polynomial and a generalization of the Laguerre inequalities: Conclusion and open problems

 \section{Conclusion and open problems}

 In the present work, we find the upper and lower bounds for the number of non-real zeroes of the differential polynomial

 whenever $p$ has only real zeroes.
-We also disprove a conjecture by B.\,Shapiro~\cite{Shapiro} on the number of real zeroes of $F_{\varkappa}[p](z)$ for arbitrary real polynomial $p$.
+We also disprove a conjecture by B.\,Shapiro~\cite{Shapiro} on the number of real zeroes of $F_{\varkappa}[p]$ for arbitrary real polynomial $p$.
 Instead, we provide two new conjectures that generalise the Hawaii conjecture~\cite{CCS_1987} proved in~\cite{Tyaglov_Hawaii}.
-We believe that our method of combining Proposition~\ref{lemma.55} and some properties of the function $R(z)$ defined in~\eqref{function.R} can be useful for proof of these conjectures and might provide a new, more simple, proof to the Hawaii conjecture.
+We believe that our method of combining Proposition~\ref{lemma.55} and some properties of the function $R$ defined in~\eqref{function.R} can be useful for proof of these conjectures and might provide a new, more simple, proof to the Hawaii conjecture.

-Finally, we note that it is intuitively clear that our results of Section~\ref{section:real.zeroes} can be extended to the case when $p$ is an entire function in a subclass of the Laguerre-P\'olya class $\mathcal{L-P}$.
-For example, it must be true for entire functions whose supremum of multiplicities of their zeroes is finite, in particular, if they have finitely many zeroes.
+Finally, we note that it is intuitively clear that our results of Section~\ref{section:real.zeroes} can be extended to the case when $p$ is an entire function in a subclass of the Laguerre-P\'olya class $\mathcal{L-P}$ (or even if $p$ belongs to a subclass of $U_{2p}$, see, e.g.,~\cite{EdwardsHellerstein} and references there).
+For example, it must be true for entire functions whose supremum of multiplicities of their zeroes is finite, in particular, if they have finitely many zeroes or only simple zeroes.